Explicit Semiclassical Resonances from Many Delta Functions: Results

 We continue our discussion with open problems.
 A technical limitation of the current results is that we only consider resonances of the form $\Im z = -\gamma h\log(1/h) + O(h)$, but numerical evidence suggest these are the only ones that exist. \begin{conjecture} Theorem \ref{thm structure} applies to all resonances such that $\Re z \in U \Subset (0,\infty)$ and $\Im z < 0$. \end{conjecture} Another observed but omitted behavior is the regime $\Re z \rightarrow \infty$.
 This would help explain the deviation from theory when predicted strings intersect and seemingly merge, elaborated in Example \ref{ex intersection}.
 This limit seems to compete with the limit $h\rightarrow 0$. \begin{conjecture} As $\Re z \rightarrow \infty$, all strings coalesce into a single log curve corresponding to the outermost delta functions.

+\end{conjecture} In addition to the two conjectures above and perhaps more importantly, we have two broader questions.
+The first concerns a deeper understanding of strings of resonances beyond values of $\gamma$, and the second would strengthen the pattern of geodesics and strengths of singularity discussed in the introduction.

-\end{conjecture} We also have several broader ideas concerning the interpretation. \begin{enumerate}[label=\alph*] \item How do strings of resonances correspond to intervals?
+\begin{question} How do strings of resonances correspond to intervals?
 We found that the parameters determining the equation of a string correspond to intervals, but it is unclear if this correspondence holds for the wave function.
-It would be interesting if the resonant state of resonances on different strings would be concentrated in those respective intervals. \item What about bound states?
-If bound states exist by $C_j<0$, \cite{Erman_et_al_2017} showed there are at most $N$ bound states by using that an $N\times N$ matrix has at most $N$ eigenvalues.
-If bound states had some association with strings of resonances, the formula here could help determine the exact number of bound states analytically from the parameters. \item Do the results generalize to delta functions on graphs?
+For instance, it would be interesting if the resonant state of resonances on different strings would be concentrated in those respective intervals. \end{question} \begin{question} Do the results generalize to delta functions on graphs?
 Strong delta functions can obscure weaker ones from contributing strings, but this generalization would determine whether the effect is from collinearity or more organic to the wave function.
-Two ideas to test the role of distance and strength are in Figure \ref{fig delta graphs}. \end{enumerate}
+Two ideas to test the role of distance and strength are in Figure \ref{fig delta graphs}. \end{question}

+We end on a highly speculative connection to the more physics oriented literature. \begin{question} What about bound states?
+If bound states exists by $C_j < 0$, there is a tempting connection between the at most $N-1$ strings of resonances and the at most $N$ bound states \cite{Erman_et_al_2017}.
+In particular, \cite{Erman_et_al_2018} describes $N-1$ threshold anomalies corresponding to creations of new bound states, where the reflection probability goes to zero.
+We compare that the reflection probability is asymptotically 0 in our setup, as discussed around (eq \ref{RT explanation}).
+In \cite{Erman_et_al_2018}, they explicitly compute examples of equal strength $\lambda$ Dirac deltas at distance $a$, finding a threshold anomaly at $a = \f{\hbar^2}{2 m\lambda}$ for $N=2$ and at $m\lambda a \in \big\{\hbar^2 (2-\sqrt{2})/4\, \hbar^2 / 2\, \hbar^2 (2+\sqrt{2})/4\big\}$ for $N=4$.
+These seem to translate into our units by $h^2=\hbar^2/2m$, $\lambda = C h^{\beta+1}$, and $l = a$, yielding the equations

+While the same type of distance and strength parameters appear in both, we do not see a more concrete connection here. \end{question}